flueke/mvme/doc/sphinx/source/analysis.rst

    raw readout data -> readout_parser -> analysis

-Via the **Event Settings** dialog in the Analysis UI, the following additional processing steps can be enabled.
+Using the **Event Settings** dialog in the Analysis UI, the following additional processing steps can be enabled.

+.. index:: Multi Event, Multi Event Splitter, MultiEventSplitter
 .. _analysis-multi-event-processing:

 Multi Event Processing